mrkranky/affable-api-producer/README.md

 1. With single instance - able to produce 500 records/sec
 2. With single instance, multiple workers - able to produce 800 records/sec
 3. With single instance, multiple workers, batch produce in kafka (batch interval of 4 secs) - able to produce 1500 records/sec

+## Scaling

+Increasing instances, linearly would increase production rate.
+For example: 10 instances could be divided into different ranges of consumption.

+Instance 1 - produces for users between range 1000000 - 1100000

+Instance 2 - produces for users between range 1100000 - 1200000

+.

+.

+Instance 10 - produces for users between range 1900000 - 2000000

+all producing parallelly to kafka topic...